indorphins/api/kube/README.md

 kubectl --record deployment.apps/indorphins-be set image deployment.v1.apps/indorphins-be indorphins-be=662730807386.dkr.ecr.us-east-1.amazonaws.com/indorphins:VERSION
 ```

+For the latest version simply use "latest" as the VERSION.

 It is also possible to update the `kube/app.yml` file with the new image and simply apply the change.

 To get rollout status: